bcgov/jag-shuber-frontend/README.md

 ## Developing Features
 The following process should be used when developing a feature
 * Create a Branch - a branch should be created for any new piece of work
-    - Switch to the branch you would like to branch from (e.g. master)
+    - Switch to the branch you would like to branch from (e.g. master) and sync that branch
     - Create a new branch, named for the feture you are working on using kabob case (_e.g._ my-new-branch)
 * Commit and Sync Often
     - When working on your branch, commit and sync your changes to github often